President: Trevor Pearson FSA

 I currently work for English Heritage involved in both graphics and survey work but I still like to undertake research into the archaeology and history of Scarborough.
 I have recently given talks on the Scarborough Pageant of 1912 and the town’s lost seaside attractions and had a book published on the history of the town in 2009.

-Current SAHS Roles: Chairman, Trustee
+Current SAHS Roles: Chair, Webmaster

 I joined the Scarborough Archaeological and Historical Society in 2010 after my wife and I attended a lecture advertised by the Society.
 I had always had an interest in TV programmes such as Simon Schama's "A History of Britain" and "Time Team" and found the Society a place where I could find out more at a local level.
 I've got involved with the excavations team where hopefully my enthusiasm mitigates for my lack of knowledge and expertise.
+I served as Chair of the Society from 2015 until 2019.

 My interest in history and archaeology is in contrast to my professional life where I have a software development company and also a cash register and EPoS company which was started by my late father.